Have you ever wondered how to easily remove dust, unwanted objects, and imperfections from photos with Clone Stamp Tool?

 Selection of the Sourced Area

 Pressing the Alt key, move your cursor to the sourced area, and click on the location.

-Isn’t the process so simple?
-In fact, when you remove unwanted objects from an image with the clone stamp tool, you will realize that many other things are involved with the process.
+Is the process more complex?
+When you remove unwanted objects from an image with the clone stamp tool, you will realize that many other things are involved with the process.
 And without practice, you won’t be able to become a master of it.

-Now we will look into more detail working with a few tutorials of using clone stamp tool Photoshop.
+Now we will look into more detail working with a few tutorials using the clone stamp tool Photoshop.

-How to Remove Dust and Scratches From an Image With the Clone Stamp Tool
+How to Remove Dust From an Image With the Clone Stamp Tool

-The sampled image in this tutorial has lots of dust and scratches.
-In some of the areas, the dust spots are highly visible.
+The original image in this tutorial has lots of dust and scratches.
+In some of the areas, the dust spots are obvious.

 Let’s start working on it to remove those dust and scratches.